 Rally continued in the Indian stock market on Tuesday afternoon as the BSE Sensex rose over 1,000 points.
 The Nifty50 on the National Stock Exchange (NSE) rose 300 points to trade above the 8,500 mark

 The key Indian equity indices traded on a positive note on Tuesday with the BSE Sensex trading over 700 points higher.

-The Indian equity indices opened on a positive note on Friday tracking broadly positive Asian markets.
+The benchmark equity indices on the BSE and National Stock Exchange (NSE) opened on a positive note on Tuesday.